ExperTeach Networking Logo

 Target Group

-The course addresses network designers and administrators who need a fast introduction to the handling of modern APIs due to the increasingly changing requirements.
+The course is aimed at network planners and administrators who need a quick introduction to the use of modern APIs due to the increasingly changing requirements.

 Knowledge Prerequisites

-1 Review of the basic concepts of the Python programming language.
+1 Repetition of the Basic Concepts of the Python Programming Language

 1.1 The Python Programming Language